 SOCIOLINGUISTICS A style of language that is appropriate in situations where there is social distance between speakers, or where the situation or topic requires a degree of seriousness.
-Not to be confused with politeness.
 It is more common in print, such as in official documents.
 Characterized by:

 complex sentences, frequent use of the passive, reported speech, fast modals, long and complex noun phrases, long words with Greek or Latin roots.

 METHODOLOGY When a teacher draws learners' attention to features of spoken or written language using: